nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/content-enrichers.md

 ### Specific Object Content Enricher

-Here is a sample to get you started with a content enricher for the object `org.nuxeo.ecm.platform.audit.api.LogEntry`:
+An example with a content enricher for the object `org.nuxeo.ecm.platform.audit.api.LogEntry`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>